 On to more positive topics: Sauces!

 This is basically Bon Appetit's recipe with a few small tweaks.
 I never have sherry vinegar, so I sub in red wine vinegar.
-I also halve the parsley because I don't love parsley.
-I also oven roast my own red peppers because it's easy.
-Instructions below!
+I also left out the parsley because I don't like it.

 1 garlic clove